 Finding Kidney Care UK and the Kidney Kitchen

-"We were then hit by the news that my husband’s kidney function had declined further.
+"We were then hit by the news that Phil’s kidney function had declined further.
 We both become very anxious about what our future might look like.
 We decided to contact Kidney Care UK for help in connection with dialysis and related treatment needs.
 It was possibly the best phone call I ever made, as I now work for the charity as an advocacy officer.

 "I firmly believe that it is my time to step up and help and support my husband and people like him who are living with kidney disease.